Higher, Deeper, Smarter -

 Since I was small, I wanted to be a scientist.
 I wanted to live under the sea.
 I wanted to understand why if three people fall in freezing water, one might die, one would be sick, and one could make it through fine.
 In the same marathon, some racers will have heat exhaustion, others experience cold injury.

 I have lived underwater, on ships, and mountains.
 I slept outdoors in snow to study cold adaptation.
-I spun pilots in centrifuges until their faces looked like shar pei puppies.
-I examine long unsolved cold cases as Science Officer of The Vidocq Society, not to know how they died, but their state while alive - I am the "Spock of Vidocq" (www.Vidocq.org).
+I spun pilots in centrifuges until their faces looked as wrinkly as Shar-Pei puppies.
+I am asked to examine long unsolved cold case murders in my work as Science Officer of The Vidocq Society - I am the "Spock of Vidocq" (www.Vidocq.org).

 All my young years, I read accounts of survival - stories of defecting MIG pilots, tiger pit prisoners, remote plane crashes, snowbound hikers, expeditions across continents, near-drownings, children of war, swimming races in the arctic, the different bones that children develop who learned different trades and movement patterns.
 I grew up to study the difference in joint angles and limb lengths that confer speed or strength advantage.
 I study physical training to see which, and how much, can supersede inborn advantage and increase performance.